Speakers

 Below you find a list of confirmed speakers.
 More to come!

 Joyeeta Gupta is Professor of Environment and Development in the Global South at the University of Amsterdam and IHE Delft Institute for Water Education.
 Her work centers on climate justice, equity, and sustainable development, with a particular focus on the impacts of climate change on vulnerable populations and ecosystems.
 Joyeeta’s research is deeply influenced by her background in law and her commitment to addressing power imbalances in global environmental governance.
 She has written four books on climate change and global governance and was a lead author on the fourth IPCC report.
-Currently, she co-chairs the Earth Commission, a body that aims to define safe and just boundaries for a thriving planet.
-Joyeeta was a recipient of the "Dutch Nobel Prize" (the Spinoza Prize) in 2023.
+She co-chaired the Earth Commission, a body that aims to define safe and just boundaries for a thriving planet, and was a recipient of the "Dutch Nobel Prize" (the Spinoza Prize) in 2023.

 ACSCC © 2023.
 All rights reserved.